-A lot of coffee drinkers become fatigued by the extreme caffeine highs followed by the inevitable crash.
-This gets very tiresome and eventually quitting coffee becomes the only answer.
+Many coffee drinkers become fatigued by the extreme caffeine highs followed by the inevitable crash.
+This gets tiresome, and eventually, quitting coffee becomes the only answer.
 Switching from coffee to tea is easy once you know where to start.

 Know Your Coffee Flavor Profile